Japan's Path to Aviation Decarbonisation: The Role of SAF

 Japan’s Energy Dependence and Its Impact on SAF Supply

-Japan's energy self-sufficiency is only about 15%, meaning most fuel is imported.
-This heavy reliance on imported energy extends to sustainable fuels.
 Japan has limited domestic feedstock availability, from biomass to waste oils, to produce sustainable aviation fuel (SAF) in large volumes.
 Officials acknowledge that due to resource limitations, Japan will likely need to procure SAF feedstocks from abroad

 Alternative technologies face inherent limitations.
 Jet fuel's high energy density far surpasses that of batteries or liquid hydrogen, and no other fuels are currently ready to replace conventional jet fuel for commercial flights.
-In Japan's energy reality, sustainable drop-in liquid fuels emerge as the most feasible path to cut aviation emissions in the near term.
+In Japan's energy reality, sustainable drop-in liquid fuels emerge as the most feasible path to cut aviation emissions in the near term

 End-to-End Traceability Platform